Lars Nootbaar Player Props: Cardinals vs. Reds

-On Wednesday, Lars Nootbaar (.298 on-base percentage in past 10 games, 92 points below season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 6:40 PM ET.
+Lars Nootbaar -- with a slugging percentage of .300 in his past 10 games, including no home runs) -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Luke Weaver on the hill, on May 25 at 12:35 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with two RBI) against the Reds.
+He notched a home run while going 2-for-5 in his last game against the Reds.

 Lars Nootbaar Game Info & Props vs. the Reds